Cannabidiol, or CBD, is a substance found in the cannabis plant. While it is not psychoactive, it may have therapeutic properties.

-If you’re a resident of Pennsylvania, you may be wondering what separates CBD from traditional medical marijuana products and whether you’d qualify to use this substance in your state.
-Read on below to discover the answers you need before getting started on a new treatment plan.
+If you’re a resident of Pennsylvania, you may be wondering what separates CBD from traditional medical marijuana products, and how Pennsylvania weed laws apply to CBD products.
+Read on to discover the answers you need before getting started on a new treatment plan.

-Throughout the state, you’ll find many different retail stores and vendors that carry this substance.
-Feel free to visit these stores in-person to browse through the eclectic variety of products available for purchase.
-Many facilities have team members on-site to provide you with guidance and advice whenever necessary.
+Throughout the state, you’ll find many different retail stores and vendors that carry CBD products.
+Feel free to visit these stores in person to browse through the eclectic variety of products available for purchase.
+Many facilities have team members on site to provide you with guidance and advice.

-But what’s the difference?
-Cannabidiol, or CBD, does not contain THC — the psychoactive cannabinoid that may be present in medical marijuana products.
+What’s the difference?
+Cannabidiol, or CBD, does not contain THC, the psychoactive cannabinoid that may be present in medical marijuana products.
 While CBD products can have small trace amounts of THC, it’s often not enough to produce a “high” feeling in patients in the same way that other cannabis products can.

-Any patient seeking access to THC-containing substances or other cannabis products has to enroll in the state’s medical marijuana program and demonstrate that they have a health condition that would experience relief with medical cannabis.
+Any patient seeking access to THC-containing substances or other cannabis products has to enroll in the state’s medical marijuana program and demonstrate that he or she has a health condition that would be relieved by medical cannabis.
 However, CBD oil can be purchased without enrolling in the state’s medical marijuana program — making it a more widely accessible option for most patients.

 If you’re interested in learning more about CBD and medical marijuana, we invite you to use our online resources and visit our blog for more details.
 We cover the latest news in the industry, provide resources that connect you to the right professionals and more.
 Get started by browsing our resources today!